thinkle-iacs/think-js/gui.md

 The fundamental breakthrough of React is the use of JSX,  which enables programmers to write HTML-like code directly in their JavaScript files.
 JSX is a syntax extension for JavaScript that looks like HTML.
 It is used to describe what the UI should look like.
-JSX may remind you of a template language, but it comes with the full power of JavaScript.

 One of the most powerful features of JSX is that you can include JavaScript expressions directly inside your HTML-like code by wrapping them in curly braces (`{}`).